Reading: 4 mins

-What is a feature phone?
+What is a dumbphone?

 Unlike a smartphone, it offers: